dreamscached/MineQuery/README.md

 fmt.Println(res)
 ```

-For full info on response object structure, see [documentation].
+For full info on response object structure, see [documentation][7].

 ### Advanced usage